Mata Gurbachan Kaur (1941 – 2022) & Mata Naranjan Kaur (1934 – 2020)

-Those who have meditated on the Naam, the Name of the Lord, and departed after having worked by the sweat of their brows.
-O Nanak, their faces are radiant in the Court of the Lord, and many are saved along with them!

-MATA GURBACHAN KAUR D/O LATE SDR HARNAM SINGH (SEREMBAN) & LATA MATA KARTAR KAUR
+MATA GURBACHAN KAUR D/O LATE SDR HARNAM SINGH (SEREMBAN) & LATE MATA KARTAR KAUR

 02.01.1941 – 16.02.2022